-No matter your mode of transportation, heading south for the winter means two things: nice temperatures*, and lots of desert adventures.
-While there are lots of interesting, authentic places to explore we have narrowed it down to a few of our favorites. *this depends on where you go, and how high in elevation you want to venture
+No matter your mode of transportation, heading south for the winter means two things: nice temperatures, and lots of desert adventures.
+While there are lots of interesting, authentic places to explore we have narrowed it down to 7 of our favorites.

 During the planning stage of our Southwest Motorcycle Trip we didn’t consider making a pitstop in this desert town.
 For us, the trip was about getting off the beaten path - meaning not hitting a lot of urban areas.
 While Yuma isn’t huge (population: 97,908) it has a surprisingly good amount of things to offer - especially for a history buff.